-Baroness Kimberly Moore (Kimberly Moore Vanderkleijn) is an active philanthropist, entrepreneur from New York City and Goodwill Ambassador to the United States, best known for using her creative energy in raising funds and awareness for a variety of industries around the world.
+Baroness Kimberly Moore is an active philanthropist, entrepreneur from New York City and Goodwill Ambassador to the United States, best known for using her creative energy in raising funds and awareness for a variety of industries around the world.
 She has been successful in bringing together highly influential people from around the world in private gatherings to collaborate on business opportunities on a global scale and founded The Echelon Club in 2005, a membership-based lifestyle organization in Los Angeles comprised of influential people from around the world who want to make a difference and create a better future in the world today.

 Inspired by her influential members and using Echelon as a platform for change, she founded "The Kimberly Moore Foundation" and created a great number of programs and campaigns well recognized in the media, benefiting children and families in her own communities.
-She is the founder of the “Adopt-A-Letter” program which has adopted the wishes of nearly 40,000 underprivileged children and is also the Founder of “Keeping Harmony Alive” program dedicated to securing music programs in public schools due to insufficient government funding.
+She is the founder of the “Adopt-A-Letter” program which has adopted the wishes of over 100,000 underprivileged children and is also the Founder of “Keeping Harmony Alive” program dedicated to securing music programs in public schools due to insufficient government funding.
 Moore was successful in securing the music program at Bell Gardens H.S. for the next 15-20 years by supplying enough instruments to keep their program afloat.

 Follow Kimberly Moore on Instagram